simonecossaro/PresidentialHacking/home.md

 ![Steps of enumeration](images/enumeration.png)

-A 'config.php.bak' file was detected.
-These files usually contain a backup copy of the original 'config.php' file, which in turn contains important configuration information.

-Indeed, the file contains user credentials that may prove useful later.
+Four accessible files were detected during the enumeration phase:

+1. **`/index.html`**: This is the main page of the web server, which has already been visited.
+2. **`/about.html`**: This page contains placeholder text ("lorem ipsum") and does not provide any useful information.
+3. **`config.php.bak`**: This file appears to be a backup of the `config.php` file and likely contains important configuration information.
+As seen from the response to the `curl` command, it contains user credentials, which could be useful later.
+4. **`config.php`**: This file is an empty PHP file, offering no additional information.

 ## Exploiting